-Small engine equipment is everywhere, from the lawn mowers that homeowners use each summer to the chainsaws and weed whackers that landscaping companies rely on almost daily.
+Small engine equipment is everywhere, from the lawn mower that homeowners use each summer to the chainsaws and weed whackers that landscaping companies rely on almost daily.
 When those engines break, most people turn to a specialist to help with the repair.
 If you’re experienced in working on small engines, opening up your own repair business could be a lucrative business venture.

 A small engine repair shop can earn revenue in many ways.
 The first revenue stream comes from repair services, whether the business is working with professional service providers, homeowners, or both.
 A business can establish a second revenue stream by buying broken equipment, repairing it, and selling it for a profit.
 A reputable small engine repair business can contract out its services to manufacturers in need of local repair services to fix products that are still under the manufacturer’s warranty.
 A business can also offer additional services, like equipment rentals, to generate year-round and reliable revenue.

-Certain trends are shaping the small engine repair industry.
-According to Contractor Equipment, more products now have integrated internet functionality for easier diagnostics and performance monitoring.
+Also, according to Contractor Equipment, more products now have integrated internet functionality for easier diagnostics and performance monitoring.
 This higher-tech design captures more data, so repair technicians who know how to interpret that data can more quickly diagnose and repair the equipment.
 Available fuel options are also expanding, and equipment using gas, diesel, or propane is now commonplace.

 There’s also been growth in electric tools.
 Battery technology continues to expand, as do hybrid engines.
 This increase in different power types means that repair technicians will need to be versatile to meet the market’s changing demands.